Staying Healthy and Fit Isn’t a Seasonal Job

 - Heart disease – Constant weight cycling has been shown to increase cholesterol and raise blood pressure, which can lead to heart disease

 - Immune system – Very low calorie “crash” diets, particularly when used over extended periods of time, can weaken your immune system leaving you exposed to infection

 Your Year-Round Solution

 The solution to this is to stay in at least reasonable shape all year round, making only minor corrections at those times when you need to.

 Following the standard health advice on diet and exercise will help you to achieve this, and the steps outlined below will help you make a concerted effort to smooth out the peaks and troughs in your weight.

 Some people do this every day, but you might be comfortable doing this less frequently.
 The benefit is that weight gain can’t creep up on you, you’ll see the numbers as they increase on the scale every day.
 This means you can avoid the awkward moment when you go to try on your favorite suit/dress and realize that it doesn’t fit.

 2. Identify your “warning” weight

-This is the weight that you don’t want to go over, or stay over for long periods of time.
+This is the weight that you don’t want to go over or stay over for long periods of time.
 While you should keep an eye on your weight all year round, that doesn’t mean that you are in constant weight loss mode.
-You can afford to relax a little, so long as you make the necessary sacrifices when you get close to your danger weight.
+You can afford to relax a little, so long as you make the necessary sacrifices when you get close to your dangerous weight.